kkentzo/sec2env/README.md

 # sec2env

-`sec2env` is a very simple program that retrieves a secret from AWS secrets manager, parses the secret value as a json and prints all contained key, value pairs to standard output.
+`sec2env` is a very simple program that retrieves a secret from AWS secrets manager or Azure Key Vault, parses the secret value as a json and prints all contained key, value pairs to standard output.

 The purpose is to `eval` the resulting string in a shell and export all key, value pairs to the process environment.